 Developed by British synth maker EMS are renowned not only for great vocoders but for their traditional VCS3.
 They have their own specialized retro vocoders, loved by many music creators worldwide.

-Being circulating around since the 1970s, it has established its self as one of the very best options for that classic vocoder sound.
+Being circulating around since the 1970s, it has established itself as one of the very best options for that classic vocoder sound.

 The 2000 Vocoder has 16 channels of vocoding with filters, oscillator, voice detection and noise sources.

-With the EMS 3000, the individual controls for every band and knob switch on the front panels with an addition of new LED meter signal.
-Launched in 1977, it has the honor of being used by the likes of Jimmy Edgar and Vangelis.
+With the EMS 3000, the individual controls for every band and knob switch on the front panels with an addition of a new LED meter signal.
+Launched in 1977, it has the honour of being used by the likes of Jimmy Edgar and Vangelis.

 To put it in a simplistic manner, it is something that is used for the purpose of synthesizing the human voice.
 It could be a tremendous way for adding some spark to a recording or vocal performance through a microphone.